 How Your Type of Prostate Cancer Treatment Affects Life Insurance Underwriting

-When treatment received is radiation by brachytherapy or external beam radiation such as IMRT, 3D-CRT, SBRT, proton beam, etc., the postpone period will typically be 12 months or longer from the completion date of treatment.
+Most radiation treatments including brachytherapy or external beam radiation such as IMRT, 3D-CRT, SBRT, proton beam, require 12 month postpone periods or longer.

 Watch and Wait/Active Surveillance

 If you’ve been diagnosed with prostate cancer and your treatment plan is active surveillance/watch and wait, life insurance is very tricky.